precondition/keymapdb/db_fields_reference.md

 The criteria is whether there is a space between the two main halves.
 Two-piece splits like the Kyria obviously fit and so do one-piece splits like the Atreus *and*, since the focus is on keymaps, a keymap that puts something like a numpad between the two main halves of the alpha block *also counts* ([example XD75](https://i.redd.it/w1u3i20mdynz.jpg)).
 The [wide mod for row stagger boards](https://colemakmods.github.io/ergonomic-mods/wide.html) also counts as split but the [angle mod](https://colemakmods.github.io/ergonomic-mods/angle.html) doesn't.

 ### Possible Values
-- True
+- true
-- False
+- false

 ## isTapDanceEnabled (bool)
 Indicates whether tap dance is enabled and used in the keymap.

 ### Possible Values
-- True
+- true
-- False
+- false

 ## keybindings (array[categorical])
 Special keybindings schemes for which this keymap is optimized for.